scgray/jsqsh/jsqsh-core/src/main/resources/org/sqsh/docs/exit_on.md

   jsqsh exit only when invoking the `go` command because a failure probably means the statement executed failed.
 JSqsh has no specific understanding of what a specific JDBC driver may consider a failure--meaning it cannot classify one failure from another.
-JSqsh simply deterines a failure if the JDBC driver throws an exception of any type (note that typically database warnings or informational messages do now throw an exception).
+JSqsh simply determines a failure if the JDBC driver throws an exception of any type (note that typically database warnings or informational messages do now throw an exception).